afumchris/aws-bootcamp-cruddur-2023/journal/week5.md

 If the configuration is successful and there are no errors, you should not observe any errors in the CloudWatch logs.
 You can verify this by checking the CloudWatch service and navigating to the Log Groups section.
 Look for the log group named `/aws/lambda/cruddur-messaging-stream` as shown in the provided screenshots.

 ![](assets/ddb-cloudwatchlogs.png)

+### Fix Timezone

+Make the following changes as seen in this [commit](https://github.com/afumchris/aws-bootcamp-cruddur-2023/commit/459d77104acb6e28036f4016fa5c5728d518c0bf) to fix the timezone

+  - `backend-flask/lib/ddb.py`:
+    - Replace conversion of time to UTC and back to the local timezone with a direct `datetime.now()` call.
+    - Use `datetime.now().isoformat()` to set the `created_at` timestamp accurately.
+  - `bin/ddb/seed`:
+    - Adjust the creation of `created_at` timestamp by subtracting a day and adding minutes.
+  - `frontend-react-js/src/components/ActivityContent.js`:
+    - Update the `format_time_created_at` and `format_time_expires_at` functions to format the timestamp.
+    - Improve the logic for displaying time differences in the activity content.
+  - `frontend-react-js/src/components/MessageGroupItem.js`:
+    - Modify the `format_time_created_at` function to format the timestamp.
+    - Implemente CSS classes based on the active message group UUID.
+  - `frontend-react-js/src/components/MessageItem.css`:
+    - Adjuste the CSS styles for the message item.
+  - `frontend-react-js/src/components/MessageItem.js`:
+    - Modify the `format_time_created_at` function to format the timestamp.
+    - Update the JSX markup for the message item component.
+  - `frontend-react-js/src/lib/DateTimeFormats.js`"
+    - Add utility functions for formatting timestamps and calculating time differences.

 ### References